ONE DAY IN RIYADH

-I was fortunate enough to get an invite to Saudi Arabia for a week and experience the local culture and beauties the country has to offer.
+I was fortunate enough to get an invite to Saudi Arabia for a week to experience the local culture and beauties the country has to offer.
 I started off in Riyadh for a day…

 Edge of the World